Sefqon1/Kartei/README.md

 Amount of contacts in this address book: 1

 //Attempt to delete non-existant entry:
-Freund nicht in der Kartei oder schon geloescht.
+Freund nicht in der FreundKartei oder schon geloescht.

 Amount of contacts in this address book: 1